rtidgreenberg/comms_manager/README.md

 ## Dynamic grouping
 - Use Participant Partitions to isolate user data/discovery traffic between platforms into GROUPS
 - Use Remote Admin controls interface to dynamically assign groups
-- Verify after Platform group change CCS can still communicate
+- Verify after Platform group change C2 can still communicate
 - Verify Platform to Platform comms are segmented by group

-NOTE: We are using unique Domain ID's below for the Platform and CCS publishers/subscribers to segment them at the network layer within a VM.
+NOTE: We are using unique Domain ID's below for the Platform and C2 publishers/subscribers to segment them at the network layer within a VM.
 In a deployed environment they will be physically separated and can use the same DOMAIN ID

 ### Test: